jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-the Global Forum on Cyber Expertise, and the International Telecommunication Union in a project that aims to secure the adoption of universal cybersecurity goals and targetsthe Cyber
+the Global Forum on Cyber Expertise, and the International Telecommunication Union in a project that aims to secure the adoption of universal cybersecurity goals and targets—the Cyber
 Development Goals.
 Inspired by the United Nations Sustainable Development Goals (SDGs), the objective is to establish essential technical, legal, and policy